 We’ll follow up the conference with events, feedback sessions, and online meetings.

-If you want to get involved in Youth for TPNW more broadly, fill in our get involved form and we would love to hear from you.
+Applications to join the Youth MSP as a delegate are now closed.
+If you want to get involved with the organising team or with Youth for TPNW more broadly, fill in our get involved form and we would love to hear from you.
 We chat one-on-one with every new person who wants to get involved so there is plenty of time for questions and conversation.

 The Youth MSP is a conference taking place on line and in person on 28th November 2023.
 Many delegates will be joining us fully online, while others will join us in New York City, in the United States of America.